TW-Robotics/SAMYPlugins_Templates/.github/CI_sketch.md

 - Action for running the dummy test plugin in Python

 ## Workflow (jobs):
+- job1:
   - codeAnalysis -> run a tool for code analysis
+- job2: (needs to run in the same job otherwise it will be a new runner)
+  - build and install open62541
   - build -> build the component with different compilers on Linux (we could also include windows???)
   - tests -> tests the component: needs build
+  - debian packaging???
+- job3:
   - dockerization -> creates docker image of the component: needs build and tests
-- debian packaging???

 # SAMYPlugins